NextCenturyCorporation/MCS/python_api/API.md

 #### Returns

 - output : MCS_Step_Output\
 The MCS scene output data object from after the action and the physics simulation were run.
+Returns None if you have passed the "last_step" of this scene.

 ## MCS_Goal

+### action_list : list of lists of strings, or None

+The list of actions that are available for the scene at each step (outer list index).
+Each inner list item is a list of action strings.
+For example, ['MoveAhead','RotateLook,rotation=180'] restricts the actions to either 'MoveAhead' or 'RotateLook' with the 'rotation' parameter set to 180.
+An action_list of None means that all actions are always available.
+An empty inner list means that all actions are available for that specific step.

 ### info_list : list of strings

 The list of information for the visualization interface associated with this goal.

+### last_step : integer

+The last step of this scene.
+This scene will automatically end following this step.

 ### task_list : list of strings